Charity - Required Provisions for Organizing Documents

 What provisions must be in an organization's organizing documents for it to qualify for exemption?

+This page can provide more information about when reliance can be placed upon state law.
 If the organizing document does not contain these provisions, an organization should amend it before submitting its exemption application.
 State officials can provide more information about how to amend organizing documents.